 The panels on the sides are tied with twine and just hang loose.

 When we eat dinner on the porch, I just untie the panels and let them hang loose, and we are in our very own “screened” porch!

 I added the grapevine lights around the top for fun.
 I got them at World Market and hung them up with the tiny clear 3M hooks (I swear this isn’t an ad for Command hooks–I just love them!).

 Here’s a picture of the hooks I’m talking about:

 Buy them here:

 I have one last thing to do back here.
 I need to hang my old iron planter on the side of the house and put some flowers in it.
 I found it at a yard sale when we lived in Virginia Beach.
 Isn’t it pretty?

-I’ll show you my front porch next!Pin It
+I’ll show you my front porch next (Update: see that post here)!Pin It